tom-bjorkholm/edit-cfg-json/edit/README_pypi.md

-The same answers are a configuration class of their own, `SettingsConfig`, so they can be read from a file, edited in this editor like any other configuration, and declared as one member of an application's own configuration class.
-That is what the two editor programs read their own settings from.
+The same answers are a configuration class of their own, `SettingsConfig`, so they can be read from a file, edited in this editor like any other configuration, and declared as one member of an application's own configuration class. `load_settings` and `settings_file` are the five-place lookup that the two editor programs read their own settings with, and an application is welcome to the same one.

+`settings` is a `SettingsSource`, which is a `Settings` or a callable answering with one.
+A callable is asked again at each point where an answer is used, which is what lets an application build the model long before it has decided how the editor is to behave.

 This package installs no program: the editors are `edit-cfg-json-tk` and `edit-cfg-json-textual`, and `python3 -m edit_cfg_json.dump --help` is a